coderanger/coderanger.net/content/posts/two-pass.md

 hire_me: Like this Chef tip?
 Hiring Chef engineers or tool developers?
 I'm looking for a new team!
 Check out my <a href="/looking-for-group/">Looking for Group</a> post for details.
 ---

-A common source of bugs in Chef code for new and experience users alike is Chef's two-pass (or two-phase) execution model.
+A common source of bugs in Chef code for new and experienced users alike is Chef's two-pass (or two-phase) execution model.
 I would like to provide a quick overview of this system and how it can impact your code.